Lower running cost

 What Changes The Number

-A useful quote breaks these pieces apart so homeowners can see which parts are fixed, which parts are optional, and which upgrades create the most value.
+A useful quote breaks these pieces apart so homeowners can see which parts are fixed, which parts are optional, and which upgrades may create enough value to justify themselves.

 Existing infrastructure